nhm-herpetology/museum-NGS-training/Unit_01/Computer_Lab/README.md

 40 | 1 in 10,000  | 99.99%
 50 | 1 in 100,000  | 99.999%

->Note: Depending on the files, we will need to figure out what kind of Q-scores we are dealing with.
+>Note: Depending on the FASTQ file, we will need to figure out what kind of Q-scores we are dealing with.
 Older Illumina machines used a system called phred-64 scoring whereas newer Illumina (and other sequencing platforms) use phred-33 scoring.
 Some downstream software packages auto-detect this, but others do not.

 </details>